Qazeer/InfoSec-Notes/L7/27017-27018_MongoDB/2-Methodology.md

 For a detailed methodology to conduct NoSQL injection against MongoDB, refer to the `[WebApps] NoSQL injections - MongoDB` note.

-### Compromised system to databse access
+### Compromised system to database access

-A compromised system can be
+If an access to the underlying operating system hosting the MongoDB service could be obtained, it is possible to modify the MongoDB configuration to access the database with out knowledge of the database users.

+To add a superuser to the database:

+  - Stop the MongoDB service `sudo service mongod stop`
+  - Edit the MongoDB configuration file `mongodb.conf`